California Car Duster with Plastic Handle 26″

 The Greater Los Angeles and San Francisco Bay areas are the nation's second- and fifth-most populous urban regions, with 19 million and 10 million residents respectively.
 Los Angeles is the state's most populous city and the nation's second-most; California's capital is Sacramento.
 Part of the Californias region of North America, the state's diverse geography ranges from the Pacific Coast and metropolitan areas in the west to the Sierra Nevada mountains in the east, and from the redwood and Douglas fir forests in the northwest to the Mojave Desert in the southeast.
 Two-thirds of the nation's earthquake risk lies in California.
 The Central Valley, a fertile agricultural area, dominates the state's center.
 The large size of the state results in climates that vary from moist temperate rainforest in the north to arid desert in the interior, as well as snowy alpine in the mountains.
 Droughts and wildfires are an ongoing issue, while simultaneously, atmospheric rivers are turning increasingly prevalent and leading to intense flooding events—especially in the winter.

-California's economy is the largest of any U.S. state, with a $4.0 trillion gross state product as of 2024.
-It is the largest sub-national economy in the world.
-California's agricultural industry has the highest output of any U.S. state, and is led by its dairy, almonds, and grapes.
+The economy of California is the largest of any U.S. state, with an estimated 2024 gross state product of $4.132 trillion as of Q3 2024.
+It is the world's largest sub-national economy, and would by most estimations rank 5th globally by nominal GDP.
+The state's agricultural industry also leads the nation in agricultural output, led by its production of dairy, almonds, and grapes.
 With the busiest port in the country (Los Angeles), California plays a pivotal role in the global supply chain, hauling in about 40% of goods imported to the US.
 Notable contributions to popular culture, ranging from entertainment, sports, music, and fashion, have their origins in California.
 California is the home of Hollywood, the oldest and one of the largest film industries in the world, profoundly influencing global entertainment.
-The San Francisco Bay and the Greater Los Angeles areas are seen as the centers of the global technology and U.S. film industries, respectively.
+The San Francisco Bay's Silicon Valley and the Greater Los Angeles area are seen as the centers of the global technology and U.S. film industries, respectively.

 The French inventor Nicolas-Joseph Cugnot built the first steam-powered road vehicle in 1769, while the Swiss inventor François Isaac de Rivaz designed and constructed the first internal combustion-powered automobile in 1808.
 The modern car—a practical, marketable automobile for everyday use—was invented in 1886, when the German inventor Carl Benz patented his Benz Patent-Motorwagen.
 Commercial cars became widely available during the 20th century.
 The 1901 Oldsmobile Curved Dash and the 1908 Ford Model T, both American cars, are widely considered the first mass-produced and mass-affordable cars, respectively.
 Cars were rapidly adopted in the US, where they replaced horse-drawn carriages.
 In Europe and other parts of the world, demand for automobiles did not increase until after World War II.
 In the 21st century, car usage is still increasing rapidly, especially in China, India, and other newly industrialised countries.